Safe Chance Constrained Reinforcement Learning for Batch Process Control: Appendices

 \subsubsection{Obtaining Function Realisations from GP State Space Models}

 In this work, we are concerned with obtaining function realisations from a Gaussian process state space model.
 The state space model is composed of $n_x$ individual Gaussian process models of each state.
 Here, we use the method proposed by \cite{strassen1969gaussian, bradford2020stochastic, umlauft2018scenario}.
 The method aims to update the posterior distribution of the Gaussian process model according to the initial dataset $\mathcal{D}$ used for model construction, as well as the states and control inputs observed during each trajectory evolution.
-This combined dataset is denoted $\mathcal{D}_+$ as discussed in Section \ref{sec:GPReal}.
+This combined dataset is denoted $\mathcal{D}_+$.

+The use of Algorithm \ref{Alg:UncertProp} allows for proper propagation of model uncertainty and sampling of functions from the GP.
+In essence, it is desired to obtain state sequences $\mathbf{x}_{0:T} = [\mathbf{x}_0, \ldots, \mathbf{x}_T]$, which are expressive of Eq. \ref{eq:nonlinDynA} and represent a realisation of process uncertainty.
+As samples $\mathbf{x}_{t}$ are drawn from the posterior they are added, along with the respective input $\bm{\upsilon}_{t-1}$, to the dataset $\mathcal{D}_+$ upon which the GP is conditioned.
+This leads to a subsequent update of the GP posterior distribution (via \ref{eq:A2} - \ref{eq:A3}) considering previous samples $\mathbf{x}_{t-1}$ as noiseless observations, with retention of the original covariance function hyperparameters $\bm{\hat{\lambda}}$.
+This means that if the updated GP posterior were to be queried at the previous input $\bm{\upsilon}_{t-1}$, the exact realisation of $\mathbf{x}_{t-1}$ would be drawn again i.e. the GP would express $\mathbf{x}_{t-1}$ deterministically.
+Such an outcome highlights the algorithm's utility in effective function space sampling and implies that future process evolution is explicitly dependent upon the past realisations of uncertainty.

 We can express the updated posterior distribution of the ${j^{th}}$ GP after transition from one discrete time index at $t=t_0$ to $t=t_1$ as follows:

 where $\mathbf{Y}_j^+ = [\mathbf{Y}_j, y_j^+] \in \mathbb{R}^{1\times(N+1)}$, where $y_j^+\in \mathbb{R}$ is state $x_j\in \mathbb{R}$ observed at time index $t=t_1$; The updated covariance matrices are expressed as follows: